torbsd/torbsd.github.io/blog.md

 <a id="android-takeover">Android Overtaking Windows and OS Diversity</a> by gman999

 The central focus of __TDP__ is operating system diversity with BSD Unix in the Tor network on all levels.
-From *BSD relays to Tor Browser ported to OpenBSD, __TDP__ looks hinder the capability for one operating system-specific vulnerability to harm the integrity of the entire Tor network.
+From *BSD relays to Tor Browser ported to OpenBSD, __TDP__ looks to hinder the capability of one operating system-specific vulnerability to harm the integrity of the entire Tor network.

 From a different angle <a href="http://gs.statcounter.com/press/android-overtakes-windows-for-first-time">Android edging out Windows</a> as the primary client operating system is a notable change.